alchitry/alchitry.github.io/content/tutorials/synchronous-logic.md

 ```

 We can clean this up using the `$isSim()` function.
-This function evaluates to `0` unless you are running an interactive simulation, then it is `1`.
+This function evaluates to `1` if you are running an interactive simulation, and `0` otherwise.

 Using this and the ternary operator we can update the code to work in both cases.